Automated Red Light Camera Enforcement

 The set fine for running a red light when caught by a police officer is $325.
 Failure to stop for a red light where a police officer issues a ticket results in three demerit points.

-Where do the fines go?
+Where do the funds from penalty orders go?

-Total cost of the ticket is $325.
+The total cost of the ticket is $325.
 York Region and the Province of Ontario receives $260.
 There is a $60 victim fee surcharge and a $5 processing fee.

 Do red light cameras violate privacy?